Handling responses¶

 result set (for example, the format of the results, the number of partitions returned, etc.).

-field contains infromation about the columns returned in the ResultSet
+The resultSetMetaData field contains information about the columns returned in the ResultSet object.

 ResultSet_resultSetMetaData_rowType